noahpresler/React-Tutorial/README.md

-# React Tutorial by Semester.ly
+# Welcome to the React Tutorial!
-The Semester.ly team's ReactJS Tutorial (by Facebook) delivered at a HopHacks Spring 2017 workshop!

 # How This Shindig Will Go
 <img align="left" src="http://i.imgur.com/cyEEJiw.png" width="240px">